Genealogy and Family History Services

 Michael specializes in United States and European Research.
-He also has a special expertise on Ashkenazi Jewish genealogy, with ancestries in, among others, Germany, the Austro-Hungarian Empire (including Galicia, Bukovina, Vienna and Hungary), the Russian Empire (including Ukraine, Belarus, Lithuania and Latvia), Romania, Poland, and Israel.
+He also has a special expertise in Ashkenazi Jewish genealogy, assessing Jewish ancestries in, among others, Germany, the Austro-Hungarian Empire (including Galicia, Bukovina, Vienna and Hungary), the Russian Empire (including Ukraine, Belarus, Lithuania and Latvia), Romania, Poland, and Israel.

 Overall, Michael has researched and provided documents from all states across the US, and countries including: Algeria, Argentina, Australia, Austria, Belarus, Belgium, Brazil, Canada, Czech Republic, Denmark, France, Germany, Greece, Hungary, Iraq, Ireland, Israel, Italy, Jamaica, Latvia, Lithuania, Luxembourg, Mexico, Moldova, Netherlands, Norway, Poland, Portugal, Romania, Russia, Slovakia, South Africa, Spain, Sweden, Switzerland, Tunisia, Ukraine, United Kingdom, United States, and more!